schollii/pypubsub/docs/about.rst

 Pypubsub Users
 --------------

+The page at https://libraries.io/pypi/PyPubSub has useful statics on which other github projects use/watch/fork pypubsub.

-Several users have donated a bit of their time to describe how they use Pypubsub in their Python projects.
+In addition, several users have donated a bit of their time to describe how they use/d Pypubsub in their Python projects.

 *Darin Gordon, for Yosai, since 2015*: